RWTH-LTT/optimex/docs/index.md

     <img src="_static/technology_evolution_dark.svg" alt="Technology Evolution" width="80px" class="margin-bottom-16 no-pointer-events only-dark">
 </div>

-<div style="text-align: center; font-weight: bold; margin-bottom: 0.60px">Technology Evolution</div>
+<div style="text-align: center; font-weight: bold; margin-bottom: 0.5rem">Technology Evolution</div>

-In the future, technologies will (hopefully) reduce their emissions.
-So, the timing of a product's production affects its impacts, with later production often resulting in lower emissions.
+In the future, processes will (hopefully) reduce their emissions.
+So, the time at which a process happens affects its impacts, with later occurence often resulting in lower emissions.
 +++
 `optimex` reflects this by allowing process inventories to change over time.
 :::